bryanltobing/bryanltobing/README.md

 ## I'm a Website Developer, can work with both backend and frontend - aka [Superhero] Lol

-- 🔭 I’m currently working on a [Freelance Project][website]!
+- 🔭 I’m currently working on a [Freelance Project][ptmajukitabersama]!
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate with other developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to Open Source projects and make more apps that used by other people
-- ⚡ Fun fact: I love to take photos and videos
+- 📸 Fun fact: I love to take photos and videos 🎥

 ### Spotify Playing 🎧
 [<img src="https://now-playing-codestackr.vercel.app/api/spotify-playing" alt="bryan spotify playing" width="350" />](https://open.spotify.com/user/bryantobing0)